Shariar-Hasan/ToolsHub/README.md

 cd ToolsHub
 ```

 3. Open the `index.html` file in your web browser.
+(You can use Live Server Extension in VS code)

 ## How to Use

-1. Open ShirtoLogy in your web browser by visiting the live site or running it locally (as described in the installation steps).
+1. Open ToolsHub in your web browser by visiting the live site or running it locally (as described in the installation steps).

-2. Once the app is loaded, you will see an input form with fields for entering your height and width measurements.
+2. Once the app is loaded, Some tools in it.

-3. Enter your height (in cm) and width (in cm) into the corresponding input fields.

-4. Click on the "Predict T-Shirt Size" button.

-5. ShirtoLogy will process your measurements using the KNN algorithm and display the predicted t-shirt size.

-6. The app will also show an image of the t-shirt corresponding to your predicted size, giving you a visual representation of your perfect fit.

-7. If you are not satisfied with the result, you can try different height and width measurements to get another prediction.
+3. You can choose any tools and use it according to your action.

+4. ToolsHub will process your action according to the data you provide.

-8. Happy t-shirt shopping with ShirtoLogy!
+5. Happy Webing with ToolsHub!

 ## Technology Used

 - HTML
-- CSS (Bootstrap for styling)
+- CSS (Raw CSS & Bootstrap for styling)
-- JavaScript (KNN algorithm for size prediction)
+- JavaScript (Machine Learning Algorithm)

 ## Contributing